 “The first issue is so splendid an inaugural, I don’t know that I’ve seen, in fact, a first issue of a magazine or journal with such a high-quality list of contributors, and such good work by them, since the old early days of some of the best magazines we know, Partisan Review, Paris Review, and such.
 Congratulations.”

-Esquire editor Rust Hills wrote a personal letter to Wieland that said:
+Esquire editor Rust Hills wrote a personal letter to Wieland that said, in part:

 “ . . . a nice lot of fiction to read.
 Congratulations on the magazine.”